hsalamat/DirectX/Week2/Week2-8-Console-COM-Demo/readme.txt

 COM - What exactly is it?
 COM is, simply put, a method for sharing binary code across different applications and languages.
 This is unlike the C++ approach, which promotes reuse of source code.
 ATL is a perfect example of this.
+The Active Template Library (ATL) is a set of template-based C++ classes that let you create small, fast Component Object Model (COM) objects.

 While source-level reuse works fine, it only works for C++.
 It also introduces the possibility of name collisions, not to mention bloat from having multiple copies of the code in your projects.